build-trust/ockam-documentation/guides/use-cases/use-employee-attributes-from-okta-to-build-trust-with-cryptographically-verifiable-credentials.md

 On this foundation of mutually authenticated secure channels that guarantee end-to-end data authenticity, integrity and confidentiality, we give you tools to make fine-grained trust and authorization decisions.

 One simple model of trust and authorization that is possible using only cryptographically provable identifiers is Access Control Lists (ACLs).
 A resource server is given a list of identifiers that it will allow access to a resource through an authenticated channel.
 This works great for simple scenarios but is hard to scale.
-As new clients or users need access to this resource, the access control list has to updated.
+As new clients or users need access to this resource, the access control list has to be updated.

 A much more powerful and scalable model becomes feasible with cryptographically provable credentials

 ### Authenticated Attributes and Cryptographic Credentials

 When making fine-grained trust and access control decisions, applications often need to reason about the properties or attributes of an entity that is requesting access to a resource or reporting some data.
-For example, an application may require that its inventory micorservice is the only service that is allowed to report the current status of inventory.
-For this to work, applications need to a way to authenticate attributes.
+For example, an application may require that its inventory microservice is the only service that is allowed to report the current status of inventory.
+For this to work, applications need a way to authenticate attributes.

 Ockam enables attribute authentication using **cryptographically verifiable credentials.**